Sagi313/computerSecurity/README.md

 ## How to install?

-1. Clone the GitHub repository to your local machine
+1. Clone the GitHub repository to your local machine (choose the tag you will to download)

 2. Install the required dependencies.
 Run the following: `pip install -r requirements.txt`